douglasgscofield/dispersalDiversity/README.md

 membershipPlot.R
 --------------------

-Provides a function for plotting relative represnetations of sources within sites, and source sharing across sites, using the site-by-source table as used by the `pmiDiversity()` function, examples of which can be seen in Figure 2A-C of Scofield _et al._ <I>Am Nat</I>.
+Provides the function `membershipPlot()` for plotting relative representations of sources within sites, and source sharing across sites, using the same site-by-source table used for input to the `pmiDiversity()` function.
+Examples of membership plots can be seen in Figure 2A-C of Scofield _et al._ <I>Am Nat</I>.
 Singleton sources (those that appear just once in just one site) are distinguished using a white background, while multiton sources (those that appear multiple times but still in just one site) can be distinguished with a gray background using the option `distinguish.multiton=TRUE`.
 Other options are provided for labelling the plot.

 plotPairwiseMatrix.R
 --------------------